Chase Sapphire Reserve card review

 See Related: Why are Chase Ultimate Rewards points so valuable?

 The card also boasts an almost unparalleled level of redemption flexibility compared to others in its category.
-Once you’ve racked up points with your Chase Sapphire Reserve card, you also have a variety of redemption options through the Ultimate Rewards portal.
+Once you’ve racked up points with your Chase Sapphire Reserve card, you also have a variety of redemption options through the Travel portal.
 You can use Ultimate Rewards points for anything from travel credits to Apple products or apply points toward statement credits, all at a minimum redemption value of 1 cent per point (most competitors force you to sacrifice point value when you opt for non-travel redemptions).

 Redemption optionPoint value (cents)

-Travel purchases (through Ultimate Rewards portal)1.5
+Travel purchases (through the Chase Travel portal)1.5

 Regular travel redemption1